 January 30, 2019

-Join us for immersive learning, futuristic experiences, and visions of education to come from thought leaders in pioneering initiatives.
-Explore the frontiers of virtual learning with hands-on activities and learn about cutting edge initiatives at the Institute and beyond.
+Festival 2019 featured immersive learning, futuristic experiences, and visions of education to come from thought leaders in pioneering initiatives.
+Attendees explored the frontiers of virtual learning with hands-on activities and learned about cutting edge initiatives at the Institute and beyond.

 9:30-10:00 (10-250 Lobby) Continental Breakfast